Mercy: Law and ethics

 In a judicial context mercy is often termed "clemency".
 It is a sovereign prerogative that resides in the executive and is entirely discretionary.
 John Locke defined it as "the power to act according to discretion, for the public good, without the prescription of the Law, and sometimes even against it."
 The U.S. Court of Appeals for the Sixth Circuit explained that "The very nature of clemency is that it is grounded solely in the will of the dispenser of clemency.
 He need give no reasons for granting it or for denying it."

 Religions

-The concept of a merciful God appears in various religions, including Hinduism, Christianity, Judaism and Islam.
-Performing acts of mercy as a component of religious beliefs is also emphasized through actions such as the giving of alms, and care for the sick and Works of Mercy.
+The concept of a merciful God appears in various religions, including Hinduism, Christianity, Judaism, and Islam.
+Performing acts of mercy as a component of religious beliefs is also emphasized through actions such as the giving of alms, care for the sick, and Works of Mercy.

 Christianity

-Hebrews 4:16 says, "So let us confidently approach the throne of grace to receive mercy and to find grace for timely help."
+says, "So let us confidently approach the throne of grace to receive mercy and to find grace for timely help."
 Grace and mercy are similar in that both are free gifts of God and both are dispensed absent any merit on the part of the recipient.
 Grace is the favor of God, a divine assistance.
-Grace is what one receives that they do not deserve while mercy is what one receives when they do not get that which they deserve.
+Grace is what one receives that one does not deserve while mercy is what one receives when one does not get what one deserves.